webplatform/docs/css/properties/border-style/index.md

 }}
 }}
 {{Notes_Section
+|Usage=* Up to four different styles can be specified, in the following order: top, right, bottom, left.
+* If one style is specified, it is used for all four sides.
+If two styles are specified, the first is used for the top and bottom borders, and the second is used for left and right borders.
+If three styles are specified, they are used for top, right/left, and bottom borders, respectively.
+If left is missing, it is the same as right; if bottom is missing, it is the same as top; if right is missing, it is the same as top.
 |Notes=* Borders are drawn in front of the element's background, but behind the element's content (in case it overlaps).
 * There is no control over the spacing of the dots and dashes, nor over the length of the dashes.
 * How borders of different styles are joined in the corner may vary.